simpleanalytics/docs/_docs/20_install-script/25_proxy.md

 ---
-title: Proxy all requests
+title: Proxy
 category: install-script
 permalink: /proxy
-last_modified_at: 2024-02-26
+last_modified_at: 2024-11-05
 ---

-Concerned about your website visitors' privacy when using Simple Analytics?
+Concerned about your website visitors’ privacy when using Simple Analytics?
 We understand.
-Let's be clear: we never collect your visitors' IP addresses.
-And with our proxy setup option using Caddy, NGINX, or Netlify, you have the power to ensure those IP addresses never reach us.
+Let’s be clear: we never collect your visitors’ IP addresses.
+And with our proxy setup option using Caddy, NGINX, Netlify, or Vercel, you have the power to ensure those IP addresses never reach us.
 This setup acts as a privacy shield, offering you and your visitors added peace of mind.

 If Caddy is your tool of choice, you can quickly set it up as a proxy with just a few lines in your Caddyfile.
-If you're using NGINX, you can do something similar by adding some configuration to your server directive.
-And if you're on Netlify, you can set up a proxy by adding redirect rules to your site’s configuration.
+If you’re using NGINX, you can do something similar by adding some configuration to your server directive.
+And if you’re on Netlify or Vercel, you can set up a proxy by adding redirect rules to your site’s configuration.
 This lets analytics traffic go through your site before reaching us.

 Setting up a proxy means no visitor IPs get to our servers.
-It's an easy and effective step for protecting privacy.
+It’s an easy and effective step for protecting privacy.
 We highly recommend it if you can do it.

 ## Server proxies

 <details markdown="1">
   <summary>Set up proxy in NGINX</summary>

-> Trailing slashed are very important here.
+> Trailing slashes are very important here.
 Keep them as they are in this example.

 ```
 location /simple/ {